-The Spanish word colorado basically just means red, and that is one description of the sauce in this stew made with tender beef.
-Other appropriate descriptive words would be rich, flavorful, and satisfying.
-Chile Colorado is a favorite comfort food in Sonora and Chihuahua (in northern Mexico) and the southeastern United States, where it is served with fresh flour tortillas.
+The Spanish word colorado means red, a description that fits this stew made with tender beef.
+Other appropriate words might come to mind when you taste the results of this easy recipe: rich, flavorful, and satisfying.
+Considered a favorite comfort food in Sonora and Chihuahua (in northern Mexico), appreciation for chili colorado crosses the border into the southeastern United States, where it is often served with fresh flour tortillas.

-- 8 dried red chiles (such as Guajillo, Anaheim, or New Mexico peppers)
+- 8 dried red chilies (such as Guajillo, Anaheim, or New Mexico peppers)

 - 2 cups tomato puree (tomato sauce)

-- 4 cloves of fresh garlic, peeled and finely diced
+- 4 cloves fresh garlic (peeled and finely diced)

 - 1 tablespoon dried oregano